 This was originally posted at blyssfulmedicating.com

-For my first review, there was no question on which strain I was going to write about first; it had to be Black Widow, a hybrid I had received from Budderweeds, and was eager as this was an unfamiliar strain!
+For my first review, there was no question on which strain I was going to write about first; it had to be Budderweeds brand Black Widow, a hybrid, and was eager as this was an unfamiliar strain!
 I had obviously heard of White Widow, but what was this Black widow and how was she related?
 Immediately my first impression of this strain was it’s deliciously potent, sweet aroma, accompanied by bold hints of citrus and earthiness.
 All together the symphony of terpenes alone had me infatuated by this strain before even taking a good look at the buds.

 Visually Black Widow was on par with her incredible scent, the buds incredibly resinous and coated in trichomes, sparkling with every move in the light like diamonds!
 The buds were a healthy green (under all the crystalline kief) and had long, orange pistils that emerged from the sea of resin.
 The buds were dense and super sticky with the trichomes coating the buds.
 The buds cracked open to reveal a trove of even more resin within the flower, leaving my fingers sticky after.
 My only critique was that the flower could’ve been manicured a bit better, but that didn’t deter me from trying this new strain out.